-Your child's education is extremely important to the staff at Nova Hreod, as is their future.
+Your child's education is extremely important to the staff at Nova, as is their future.
 It is important that students develop the skills and confidence to prepare them for life and a career in the 21st century.

 Nova Hreod works closely with career guidance specialists, Study Higher and Swindon and Wiltshire Local Enterprise Partnership.
 Both partners are on hand to offer further 1:1 support for your child.
-We are also fortunate to have our own careers advisor who can be contacted via email: k.telling@novahreodacademy.org.uk
+We are also fortunate to have a cluster careers advisor who we share with Swindon Academy.
+Miss Cook can be contacted via email: iessica.cook@swindon-academy.org